VishalKapur/SynopticProject/README.md

 (Ignore if it asks for feedback, as it was for the assignment)

-IF loading screen takes too long or game crashes:
-    Exit the program (Alt F4 if needed) and go to: C:\Users\User\AppData\Local\SynopticProject\Saved and delete the .upipelinecache file
+----- If loading screen takes too long or game crashes ----- Exit the program (Alt F4 if needed) and go to: C:\Users\User\AppData\Local\SynopticProject\Saved and delete the .upipelinecache file

 Credits: